garrandall/popular-music-data/tracks/sexy-eyes-dr--hook.md

 Sexy eyes, getting down with you, I wanna move with you, sexy eyes

-I got up and took your hand and we both began to dance to the music Ooh your magic cast a spell, it didn't take long 'til we fell and we knew it No more lonely nights for me, this is how its gonna be
+I got up and took your hand and we both began to dance to the music Ohyour magic cast a spell, it didn't take long 'til we fell and we knew it No more lonely nights for me, this is how its gonna be

 Sexy eyes, moving 'cross the floor, couldn't want for more, sexy eyes